juangelrey/aws-sa/network/monitoring.md

 - VPC Reachability Analyzer: diagnostics tool that troubleshoots reachability between two endpoints in an Amazon VPC
 - AWS Transit Gateway Network Manager: centrally manage your networks that are built around transit gateways
 - AWS CloudTrail: Management Events & Data Events

+### monitor throughput and bandwidth
+- iPerf/iPerf3: active measurements of the maximum achievable bandwidth on IP networks.
+- ExtraHop: monitoring solution for security, network performance, and the cloud
+- Netperf:  CLI tool similar to iPerf that measures throughput and benchmarking speeds